ente-io/ente/web/docs/dependencies.md

 -   [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) is used to run
     FFmpeg in the browser using WASM.
-Note that this is substantially slower than native ffmpeg, which is why we still recommend customers to use the desktop app (since it can bundle a native ffmpeg implementation too).
+Note that this is substantially slower than native ffmpeg (the desktop app can, and does, bundle the faster native ffmpeg implementation too).

 -   [ExifReader](https://github.com/mattiasw/ExifReader) is used for Exif
     parsing.